zoeferencova/community-api/docs/chats/id/delete.md

 ## Notes

-* If a chat is deleted, all messages that correspond with this PM will be deleted as well.
+* If a chat is deleted, all messages that correspond with the chat will be deleted as well.